godotengine/godot-docs/tutorials/rendering/compositor.rst

         var newShaderCode = "";

-        // Check if our shader is dirty mutex.Lock();
+        // Check if our shader is dirty. mutex.Lock();
         if (shaderIsDirty)
         {